WHYAMERICASUCKS.COM

 The Port's 2024 strategic business plan says the main route into Port Westward is Kallunki Road connecting to Quincy Mayger Road, both described as narrow county roads with about 24 feet of pavement and not built to typical standards for large truck traffic.

-That matters because this is not a future activist talking point.
-It is the Port's own description of the access system serving an industrial park where NEXT is expected to operate.
+This is the Port's own description of the access system serving an industrial park where NEXT is expected to operate.

 The federal review makes the transport burden concrete